 My approach differs from both Feynman's and Truesdell's.
-For me, "thermodynamics" chiefly means "energy conversion" with various kinds of "energy" and "conversion" and with various device and mathematical models.
-Meanings and models are constructed for particular purposes rather than as consequences of universal Laws or general constitutive relations.
-Energy flows, conversions and transformations are always dissipative but dissipations can be balanced in some situations and energy can be "conserved" in static storage bodies or in steady state flows, e.g., using chemical bonds or equilibration of reaction rates.
-Model combine balancing processes and influences from external sources, internal flows, operations and storage bodies.
+Rigid and random laws are too confining for my constructions.
+My thermodynamics is opportunistic rather than rational.
+Thus, for me, "thermodynamics" chiefly means "energy conversion" with various kinds of "energy" and "conversion" and with various device and mathematical models.
+The Quad Nets Functional is one among multiple possible Functionals that control multiple possible Nets.
+Meanings and models are constructed for particular purposes rather than as consequences of universal Laws or even general constitutive laws.
+Energy flows, conversions and transformations are always dissipative but, in contrast, energy can also be "conserved" in storage bodies using static chemical bonds and then released later into a flow with little loss.
+Dissipations can be balanced in some situations that use steady state flows, e.g., through equilibration of reaction rates.
+A model may include balancing processes that are sensitive to influences from, e.g., external sources, storage bodies, internal flows and momentary device operations.

 In my alternative view, physics models are human inventions that are only partially supported by an underlying "reality."
 In contrast to those who envision total support, I suggest that models do not cohere into a Grand Unified Theory and that models do not "emerge" from each other.
 Each model is free-standing and has a limited domain of application.
-Conscientious scientists define such limits at the outset of the model.
-Models of gravity, mechanics, electromagnetism and thermodynamics apply to different phenomena and use different methods.
+Shared or overlapping domains of application are typically patchy, usually confined to simple cases.
+Conscientious scientists define the limited domain of a model at the outset of its statement.
+Models of gravity, various kinds of mechanics, electromagnetism and thermodynamics apply to different phenomena and use different methods.
 (See A Patchwork Of Limits (2000) available on my website.)